atropos-null/LS/py109/py109_studyguide.md

             break  # This only breaks out of the inner loop print(f"i={i}, j={j}")
 ```
-When to Use Each Control Statement
+When to Use Each Control Statement:

 * Use `break` when you want to exit a loop completely (example: found what you're looking for)
 * Use `continue` when you want to skip specific iterations but continue the loop
 * Use `pass` when you need a placeholder or an empty block syntactically